-According to a Lee Resource Incs survey, it can take around 12 positive customer service incidents make up for one negative experience.
+According to a Lee Resource Incs survey, it can take around 12 positive Customer Service incidents make up for one negative experience.
 That’s an awful lot of extra time, effort and money, which could have been avoided by ensuring the customer, was happy in the first place.
-Simples!
+More Customer Service facts can be found via the CSM (The Magazine for Customer Service Managers & Professionals).

 Through social media, the world has in many ways become impersonal and it’s more difficult than ever to try to ensure that customers do feel appreciated and value.
 In some companies, you have to wade through five tiers of management and be passed from pillar to post until you finally find someone who can even start to deal with the issue you have raised and even then, you’ll be lucky if it is resolved before you’re cut off and then have to go through the whole saga again with customer service agent number 2, 3,4 and then 5.